Xenii1642/Xii-Boy-Pocket/README.md

 # Parts
 All the parts you need to assemble a Xii-Boy Pocket are listed in the [Xii-Boy V2 Parts List.pdf](https://github.com/Xenii1642/Xii-Boy-Pocket/blob/main/Xii-Boy%20V2%20Parts%20List.pdf) file.

-⚠ NOTE: For the batteries, I personally order mine through [Akkuteile](https://akkuteile.de/).
+⚠ NOTE ⚠ For the batteries, I personally order mine through [Akkuteile](https://akkuteile.de/).
 However, if you don't live in Europe, you should buy your batteries somewhere else.
 You just have to order two 18650 batteries.
-You shouldn't order them through Aliexpress, they could be fake and maybe dangerous ⚠
+You shouldn't order them through Aliexpress, they could be fake and maybe dangerous

 # PCB
 All the Gerbers you need for the Xii-Boy Pocket are available in the [Gerber](https://github.com/Xenii1642/Xii-Boy-Pocket/tree/main/PCB%20Files/Gerber) folder.